shatindle/discord-scam-terminator/privacy-policy.md

 - Discord Username (at the time of use)
 - Discord Guild IDs
 - Discord Channel IDs
-- message content sent in chat
+- Message content sent in a server where the bot has read access

-User of the Application is considered an agreement to the terms of this Policy.
+Use of the Application is considered an agreement to the terms of this Policy.

 ## Access to Data